-The spread ranges below reflect our current estimates of the transaction costs each Fund pays when it buys or sells investments.
-We expect these spreads to sit within the estimated ranges.
-However, the cost of buying or selling investments can change as market conditions change.
+The cost of buying or selling investments can change as market conditions change.
+The costs are more likely to move significantly when markets are stressed.
 Therefore, these spread ranges may increase or decrease at any time, without notice to you.

-Fund Estimated buy spread range Estimated sell spread range
+Fund Estimated spread ranges for applications and withdrawals

-Growth Fund 0-0.20% 0-0.20%
+Growth Fund 0-0.30%

-Balanced Growth Fund 0-0.20% 0-0.20%
+Balanced Growth Fund 0-0.30%

-Balanced Fund 0-0.20% 0-0.20%
+Balanced Fund 0-0.30%

-Moderate Fund 0-0.20% 0-0.20%
+Moderate Fund 0-0.30%

-Conservative Fund 0-0.20% 0-0.20%
+Conservative Fund 0-0.30%